- Future Students

 Cheney, WA 99004

-While in Los Angeles, Julia enjoyed many other aspects of being a musician, including a small appearance in the 2009 movie The Soloist, the 2009 Academy Awards Governors Ball Orchestra, a PBS Documentary honoring Ella Fitzgerald, and performances with musicians like Stevie Wonder and Natalie Cole.
-She also participated in chamber performances with principal musicians from the Los Angeles Philharmonic and performed in the popular Classical Underground chamber music series with her USC piano trio.
+While residing in Los Angeles, Ms. Salerno enjoyed a diverse musical experience, including a small appearance in the 2009 movie The Soloist, the 2009 Academy Awards Governors Ball Orchestra, a PBS Documentary honoring Ella Fitzgerald, and performances with musicians like Stevie Wonder and Natalie Cole.
+She also participated in chamber performances with principal musicians from the Los Angeles Philharmonic and performed on the popular Classical Underground chamber music series with her USC piano trio.

-Julia is thrilled to be living in the Northwest again with her husband, Tres, and their two cats.
-She is eager to meet and work with prospective students and would be pleased receive an email or call from anyone interested in violin/viola studies at Eatern Washington University.
+Julia loves to meet and work with prospective students and would be pleased receive an email or call from anyone interested in violin/viola studies at Eastern Washington University.